Introduction to Arithmetic Groups: Locally symmetric spaces

 \end{enumerate} \end{eg}

-\begin{rem} \ \begin{enumerate} \item Some authors do not require $M$ to be complete in their definition of a locally symmetric space.
-This would allow the universal cover of~$M$ to be an open subset of a symmetric space, instead of the entire symmetric space. \item A more intrinsic (but more advanced) definition is that a complete, connected Riemannian manifold~$M$ is \defit{locally symmetric} if and only if the curvature tensor of~$M$ is invariant under all parallel translations, and $M$ is complete. \end{enumerate} \end{rem}
+\begin{rems} \ \noprelistbreak \begin{enumerate} \item Some authors do not require $M$ to be complete in their definition of a locally symmetric space.
+This would allow the universal cover of~$M$ to be an open subset of a symmetric space, instead of the entire symmetric space. \item A more intrinsic (but more advanced) definition is that a complete, connected Riemannian manifold~$M$ is \defit[locally!symmetric]{locally symmetric} if and only if the curvature tensor of~$M$ is invariant under all parallel translations, and $M$ is complete. \end{enumerate} \end{rems}